478mkharb/devops-learning/Interview/Linux-Kernel-Parameters.md

 sudo sysctl -w net.ipv4.ip_forward=1
 ```

-The `sysctl` utility supports both reading and writing kernel parameters, and `sysctl -p` can load settings from a configuration file. citeturn976649search6turn976649search7
+The `sysctl` utility supports reading and writing kernel parameters, and `sysctl -p` can load settings from a configuration file.
+See the [`sysctl` documentation](https://man7.org/linux/man-pages/man8/sysctl.8.html).

 ---